Automated Repair of Process Models with Non-Local Constraints Using State-Based Region Theory: Preliminaries

-Formally, a marked Petri net $N=(P,T,F,l)$ is called a \emph{workflow net} iff \begin{enumerate} \item There is one source place $i\in P$ and one sink place $o\in P$, such that $i$ has no input arcs and $o$ has no output arcs. \item Every node from $P\cup T$ is on a directed path from $i$ to $o$. { \item The initial marking contains one token in the source place. \item The final markings contain one token in the sink place. } \end{enumerate} The \emph{language} of \newtext{a} workflow net $N$ is denoted by $\mathcal{L}(N)$.
+\begin{enumerate} \item There is one source place $i\in P$ and one sink place $o\in P$, such that $i$ has no input arcs and $o$ has no output arcs. \item Every node from $P\cup T$ is on a directed path from $i$ to $o$. { \item The initial marking contains one token in the source place. \item The final markings contain one token in the sink place. } \end{enumerate} The \emph{language} of \newtext{a} workflow net $N$ is denoted by $\mathcal{L}(N)$.